timeoutdigital/docless/src/main/tut/README.md

 The `aggregate` method will also verify that the schema definitions referenced either in endpoint responses or in body parameters can be resolved.
 In the example above, the method returns a non-empty list with a single `ResponseRef` error, pointing to the missing `Dino` definition.
 On correct inputs, the method will return instead the resulting `APISchema` wrapped into a `cats.data.Validated.Valid`.

-## Todo
+## Known issues

-- Review ADT support and possibly implement 'discriminator' fields as per Swagger 2.0 spec.
-- Handle recursive types (e.g. linked lists, trees)
+Currently Docless does not support recursive types (e.g. trees or linked lists).
+As a way around, one can always define them manually using the `JsonSchema.instance[A]` method.